How to Hire Experienced Python Programmers in 2023

 - It’s easy to learn and understand

-- It’s supports plenty of programming styles
+- It supports several programming styles

-- It has lots of open-source libraries
+- Multiple open-source libraries

 - It’s perfect for MVPs